Tuesday, 4 July 2006

 Map 28 of the TOP 100 blue series (now superseded)

 We slept in slightly, ate our muesli in the fresh sunshine on the river bank and did not get moving till 8 o’clock.

-It was only a short walk to Pousseau, where we were confident of morning coffee, but we were disappointed, both near the canal and out on the highway.
+It was only a short walk to Pousseau, where we were confident of morning coffee, but we were disappointed.

 On the bright side, however, there was a sign advertising a bar at lock 50, so we set off cheerfully enough under the overhanging shade trees.
-Then we were out in the open fields and the sun came out fiercely.
+Then we emerged into the open fields and the sun came out fiercely.

-We passed a fortified farm, sunk from its former glory as a Carthusian monastery, and the river looped around at the base of a rocky bluff.
+We passed a fortified farm, in which all the windows were arrow slits, reduced from its earlier glory as a Carthusian monastery.
+Then the river looped around at the base of a rocky bluff.
 Hot and thirsty, we arrived at lock 50 to find the café a mouldering ruin.